So it’s been a while since I have written a general update about the goings on in our household and so I felt it was time to give you a little update.

 We feel a lot more prepared this time and have already picked out names.
 Both are slightly quirky (much to the dismay of my Grandmother and Mr. C’s mother).
 I’ve already gone into overdrive trying to work out how I’m going to cope with two children under two and have started preparing already.
 So watch this space for all of the updates on the pregnancy and our preparations for going from a family of four (including puppy dog) to a family of five (including puppy dog).

-As for Oliver, he has been on a rather speedy road to growing up and at 10 months took his first steps.
+As for Bear, he has been on a rather speedy road to growing up and at 10 months took his first steps.
 So now he’s off, whizzing around and exploring the house on a whole new level.
 Literally.
 Trying to keep up with him is a rather tricky task, especially as he can now reach so much more.
-His new favourite game is opening kitchen cupboard doors, so the kitchen has joined the list of baby proofed rooms (much to the dismay of Oliver).
+His new favourite game is opening kitchen cupboard doors, so the kitchen has joined the list of baby proofed rooms (much to the dismay of Bear).
 But don’t worry, he has worked out that the kitchen drawers haven’t been baby proofed, and he loves to empty those out as punishment for me ever trying to stop him exploring the cleaning and food cupboards.
 Who knew tinned tuna was so exciting?

-We then had Oliver’s 1st birthday.
+We then had Bear’s 1st birthday.
 I’m still scratching my head as to where the time has gone.
 It feels like only yesterday he would sleep on me chest for hours at a time.
 Now he is too busy exploring to have cuddles and has limited them to once a day before bed.

 The Teddy bear’s picnic was relatively low key and it meant that us Mums could all have a catch up.
 Now people are back at work, it can be rather difficult to see each other as often as we would like.